rokath/trice/docs/SeggerRTT.md

 - Normally no need to use that, because the unbuffered direct mode will do better.

-## Segger RTTD unbuffered direct mode (PC side receiver -device=RTTD)
+## Recommended: Segger RTTD unbuffered direct mode (PC side receiver -device=RTTD)
 - Write directly the 4 byte trices to RTT (faster and less RAM & code on target side and litte extension on host side).
-- Doing so leds to the question how to reliable sync the data stream, because there is no control information in the data stream.
+- Doing so leads to the question how to reliable sync the data stream, because there is no control information in the data stream.
   - A sync package does fine here (`TRICE_RTTD_SYNC`)
     - A one time sync package after reset will do, but to re-connect to a running target a repetition every second or so is recommended.
     - The trice data stream cannot contain a 4-bytes sequence 0x16161616, when the ID 5654 is reserved for the sync package.